 Council would do.
-I am submitting that the Council here should be allowed to express its opinion and, if it does not at the method employed in Jamaica should be adopted; that is, the Elected Members should indicate in some form how their representatives in the Executive Council should exercise their votes in respect of their views or wishes in that Council.
+I am submitting that the Council here should be allowed to express its opinion and, if it does not at this stage, the method employed in Jamaica should be adopted; that is, the Elected Members should indicate in some form how their representatives in the Executive Council should exercise their votes in respect of their views or wishes in that Council.
 At the present time a Member of the Executive Council does exactly what he likes, although it is stated in the Constitution that he is there to represent the views of the Elected Members.
-An Elected Council is absolutely no use if its views are expressed by other than Elected Mem-That, I say, is wrong.
+An Elected Council is absolutely no use if its views are expressed by other than Elected Members.
+That, I say, is wrong.
 With the present state of affairs, this Council being constituted as it is, I repeat the voters of the Colony have absolutely no redress where an Elected Member does what he likes or flouts the wishes of his constituents.
 I am not going to say anything more about this matter.
 I am going to vote against it.
-I feel Government has blundered and the hon.
-Colonial Secretary has blundered in good faith.
-I am not going to that. however. about the concerned at all.
-The hon.
-Officers the Colonial Secretary has the incident, but that he regretted am going to ask that a little bit more care be taken in regard to matters that come up in this Council, and a little bit more care in the observance of the decisions of this Council.
-It may not be possible at the present time to anything here in a substantial form, but the day is dawning when this Council will be able to do something in a substantial form.
-Some the Officers of Government will be here and it will be their duty to observe the wishes of the majority of the Council and not say that principal Executive Officers do what Government they can like.

-One more word about the contract.
-I think all contracts should be executed after the vote has been passed.
-I can see no objection to the vote being passed here, either by way of resolution before the end of the year or by way of the Annual Estimates, before any contract At the present time this is signed.
-Council is committed to the extent of \$2,880 per annum for two years.
+I feel Government has blundered and the hon. the Colonial Secretary has blundered in good faith.
+I am not going to say that. however, about the other Officers concerned at all.
+The hon. the Colonial Secretary has stated that he regretted the incident, but I am going to ask that a little bit more care be taken in regard to matters that come up in this Council, and a little bit more care in the observance of the decisions of this Council.
+It may not be possible at the present time to do anything here in a substantial form, but the day is dawning when this Council will be able to do thing in a substantial form.
+Some of the Officers of Government will be here and it will be their duty to observe the wishes of the majority of the Council and not say that as principal Executive Officers of Government they can do what they no objection to the vote being passed here, either by way of resolution before the end of the year or by way of the Annual Estimates, before any contract is signed.
+At the present time this Council is committed to the extent of \$2,880 per annum for two years.
 To my mind that is money actually thrown away.
 But that is only one contract and there may be others signed by Government.
 I think Government should take care in future to call for tenders and to say, whether it is done by advertisement or otherwise, that the tender or contract will be accepted subject to the approval of the Legislature.
 And the Legislature ought to consider those contracts before the time for signing comes on.
 If, as I said just now, this Legislature is to meet at regular stated periods there can be absolutely no difficulty.
-Every ordinary literary society, club, Village Council, Town Council has regular days to hold meetings. statutory and some under rules, this Council has absolutely nothing of This is supposed to be the the kind. superior Council or Body of the country and not an inferior one, but up to the present the Legislative Council is a subordinate body and even a single Officer of Government is able to flout the wishes of the Council.
+Every ordinary literary society, club, Village Council, Town Council has regular days to hold meetings, some statutory and some under rules, · but this Council has absolutely nothing of the kind.
+This is supposed to be the superior Council or Body of the country and not an inferior one, but up to the present the Legislative Council is a subordinate body and even a single Officer of Government is able to flout the wishes of the Council.